abrennec/tbag_2021/01_audio_rendering/readme.md

 ## Topics

 - Historical notes
-- Properties of Sound
+- Properties of Sound and hearing
 - Digital Audio Fundamentals
-- Applications: Audio Processing and Production
+- Applications: Recording and editing - musique concrete

 ## Learning Objectives

-- Students will learn what is sound and what kind of properties define sound.
+- Students will learn what is sound and what kind of properties define sound as well as how hearing works.
 - Students will lean how to describe sound technically.
 - Students will learn what is meant by audio and audio technology as well as how sound is processed digitally.
 - Students will learn how to work with sound in a computer and apply the theory practically.